 Before you start selling your farm goods, you need choose a farm name or use a farm name generator to get some ideas.
 Having a good farm name can really help sell your products.
 Start thinking about this even before you start a farm.

 When you start a farm there are several organizations that you should consider joining.
 My personal favorite is Farm-to-Consumer Legal Defense Fund.

 The Farm-to-Consumer Legal Defense Fund is an organization that protects the rights of farmers and consumers who engage in direct commerce.
 In other words, they are here to look out for your best interest.
 Membership is cheap and you get unlimited consultations with attorneys, access to contractual documents such as herdshare contracts, buyers club agreements, and they will represent you in court if necessary on matters that are withing their mission statement at no additional cost.

 Another great organization to join is the Farm and Ranch Freedom Alliance.
 They are an advocate for independent farmers, ranchers, livestock owners, and homesteaders.
 It’s easy to understand that by you selling your goods directly to consumers, you are taking money out of the hands of much larger organizations and corporations who lobby lawmakers to pass laws in their favor.
 The Farm and Ranch Freedom Alliance is here to represent you to those same lawmakers.
 They want to protect the safety, quality, and availability of our food by protecting independent producers like yourself.

 I really hope this guide and all the resources I have linked to have been helpful to you.
 I will continually be adding more information to it over time.
-I consider it a living document on how to start a farm and I truly desire to set you up for success.
+I consider it a living document on how to start a farm from scratch and I truly desire to help you succeed.
 If you have questions, please post them in the comments below and I will try my hardest to answer them for you.
 Thank you for reading my guide.